tbojustin/resumechallenge/content/faq/_index.md

 Good luck!

+## Can I complete the challenge using [different technology X]?
+Yes!
+Feel free to use different cloud providers, DevOps tools, etc -- as long as you have met the end objective described in each step.

 ## Can I share my solutions online?

 You are encouraged to share your general observations and personal approach to solving the challenge when you write your wrap-up blog post.
 However, I ask that you please don't share your Python and Javascript code.
 Let's keep the challenge properly challenging for others!

 ## Are there other resources I can use to get some professional experience on my resume?

 Check out Anthony James' [Kysen Journal](http://kysenjournal.com/) -- he is paying qualified applicants to build their resume with microprojects.
-Completing the Cloud Resume Challenge is one way to qualify for this.
+Completing the Cloud Resume Challenge is one way to meet his training prerequisites.

+## What is the cloud, anyway?

+Hey, I wrote a [book](https://www.amazon.com/Read-Aloud-Cloud-Innocents-Inside/dp/1119677629/) about that!